Creative environments for everyone

 Ever tried to get through a meeting while sweating or shivering?
 Not so great, is it?
 It may seem trivial, but the perfect temperature is essential to ideating.
 Each creative suite here is designed for optimal temperature control, and all offices have a stock of fleece jackets in case it gets chilly.

 It is important to take a step back from ideation and let some ideas incubate.
 The incubation of ideas often leads to moments of problem-solving insight.
 Stimulate your mind with the surrounding environment, whether that's a leisurely walk outside or just a spin in your chair.
-Each of our offices is built with creative thinking in mind, and includes interesting architectural elements, word walls, hidden toy and game closets, group and private workspaces, and stunning views.
-Plus, our Florida office is located on Lake Eola in Orlando, ITG New Jersey is across the street from the historic Morristown Green, and ITG Minnesota is situated along the Mississippi River in Minneapolis—all excellent places for taking a refreshing stroll to expand your thinking.
+Both of our offices are built with creative thinking in mind, and include interesting architectural elements, word walls, toy and game closets, group and private workspaces, and stunning views.
+Plus, ITG New Jersey is across the street from the historic Morristown Green, where George Washington made his first encampment during the American Revolution—and ITG Minnesota is situated in the birthplace of Minneapolis, with historic buildings, cobblestone street, and stunning views of the Mississippi River.
+Both locations are excellent places for taking a refreshing stroll to expand your thinking.

 We use a variety of thought experiments to trick your brain into going into new territory, instead of re-treading old, familiar paths.
 Some examples include Assumption Busting and Get Fired Ideas.
 These methods expand the mind and force connections that otherwise wouldn't have been made.

 7. Use a note-taker to allow ideas to flow freely

 Our Word Processing Specialists are an essential part of our process.
 By capturing everything that is said, they free participants to talk and think broadly, without worrying about taking notes or losing any ideas.
 Less time spent writing is more time spent generating ideas and being more creative.